 Blue Whales: The Largest Animals EVER

 Blue whales are some rather magnificent creatures and can grow up to 100 feet long and weigh more than 200 tons, making them the largest animals ever known to have lived on Earth.
-They can also communicate using loud vocal sounds that can be heard underwater for hundreds of miles, using their massive bodies to power their whistles like an underwater trumpet.
+They can also communicate with loud vocal sounds that echo underwater for hundreds of miles.
+They do this with their massive bodies powering their whistles like an underwater trumpet.

-Sadly, these amazing creatures are endangered due to past whaling and current threats such as ship strikes, entanglement in fishing gear, pollution, and climate change.
+Sadly, these amazing creatures are endangered due to past whaling history.
+In addition, they face current threats such as ship strikes, entanglement in fishing gear, pollution, and climate change.
 There are only about 10,000-25,000 left in the wild, and they need our protection and conservation.